 A personal injury attorney can help professional athletes who have suffered head injury or other serious medical issues due to their sport.
 Such a lawyer can help determine where responsibility lies for the athlete’s protection and well-being on the field and during activities causing such injuries.
 Evidence can be gathered by a personal injury lawyer to build a case around sports-related injuries and how the organization did not uphold its duty of care through protection of its athlete.
 Such organizations can be held responsible through individual suit or even a class action when other players are injured in the same manner.

-If you or someone you love was injured on the sports field during pursuit of professional game play, call the Cantor Injury Lawyers Personal Injury Law Firm now at 602-254-2701 for a free, no-obligation consultation.
+If you or someone you love was injured on the sports field during pursuit of professional game play, call the Hirsch & Lyon Accident Law Personal Injury Law Firm now at 602-254-2701 for a free, no-obligation consultation.

 Fill out the form below to recieve a free and confidential intial consultation.

 Nation's Top 1% Attorney

 American Society of Legal Advocates

 Lifetime Charter Member

 Best Attorneys of America

 American Association for Justice